30 August 2024

 Roles and responsibilities

-Ministers have ultimate responsibility for the appointment.
+Ministers have ultimate responsibility for most appointments.
 The appointment processes are deemed to be delegated to the department concerned unless the minister requests they are handled differently.
 Step 3 in the flow chart is the point where the recruitment process would normally be discussed and agreed with the responsible minister.